joshperry/ovrly/readme.md

 There is also a `process::OnRender` event that allows code that runs in the render processes to be executed at the proper time, among a number of other events across different modules.

+Because the observable system is meant for composing application code there is no facility made for removing event subscriptions.

 Module local code is wrapped in an anonymous namespace to prevent symbol exports.